team-charls/jpegls-wic-codec/README.md

 - Windows Explorer Thumbnail cache.
 This functionality allows Windows Explorer to show previews of images.
 - Windows Photo Viewer.
  Note: On clean installations of Windows 10 this component is installed but not registered.
 An Registry file called restore-windows-photo-viewer.reg is provided to restore this functionality.
 The Registry Editor can be used to add import this .reg file.
-Microsoft provides the Windows 10 Photos app that is intended to be the replacement for the Windows Photo Viewer, however this app cannot use WIC codecs from 3rd party providers.
 - WIC Explorer (sample application from Microsoft).
 An updated version of this application can be found at <https://github.com/vbaderks/WICExplorer>
 - ZackViewer <https://github.com/peirick/ZackViewer>.
 This viewer can also be used to convert from one image encoding format to another.
 - Microsoft Office applications like Word, Excel, Powerpoint.
-The applications can when the JPEG-LS codec is installed, import these images in their documents.
+These applications can, when the JPEG-LS codec is installed, import JPEG-LS images in their documents.

 #### Windows 10 Microsoft Photos Application not supported